9 things that happen to your body when you try Cryotherapy

 Along with anti-inflammatory effects, cryotherapy is said to reduce pain in individuals with chronic conditions like fibromyalgia.
 The effects differ depending on the person.
 In some people, pain relief may last a few hours while others may experience relief for days.
 One study on fibromyalgia patients showed that after 15 consecutive cryotherapy sessions, fibromyalgia patients reported improved quality of life.

 3. Mood Improves

 For individuals suffering from mental stress and depression, cryotherapy may be an effective alternative to antidepressants.
 During a cryotherapy session, endorphins are released into the blood.
 Endorphins are what are known as “feel-good” hormones.
 Not only does this assist in reducing pain, but endorphins help boost mood.
 What’s more, cortisol levels decrease as a result of cryotherapy.
 Cortisol is the stress hormone, and lower levels of cortisol in the body can help reduce stress and depression symptoms.

 4. Sleep Quality Improves

-In similar ways to how cryotherapy improves mood, it can also help boost quality of sleep at night.
-The increase of norepinephrine in the body and the decrease in cortisol that occurs after a cryotherapy session helps support your body’s healthy sleep-wake cycle so you can fall asleep easier.
+In similar ways to how cryotherapy improves mood, it can also help boost the quality of sleep at night.
+The increase of norepinephrine in the body and the decrease in cortisol that occurs after a cryotherapy session help support your body’s healthy sleep-wake cycle so you can fall asleep easier.